What are the greatest strengths of the M.A. program in Economics?

 PLEASE NOTE: GRE general test is required for all applicants.
 No exceptions.
 GMAT will not be accepted in place of the general GRE.

-Must foreign students take TOEFL?
+Must foreign students take a test of English language proficiency?

 How long will it take to earn the M.A. degree?